Have you seen our new video? Check it out below!

 Ego was always there.
 Now it’s emboldened.

-Ego is not just bad for social media newsfeeds, it can stop you from achieving magnificent things in life because it will consume your thoughts with questions about what other people think about you.
+Ego is not just bad for your social media newsfeed, it can stop you from achieving magnificent things in life because it will consume your thoughts with questions about what other people think about you.

 Earlier this year, I was nominated for the Outstanding Student Contribution Award.
 An award that is given to eight students across the whole university each year for their activities outside of academia.
 I didn’t win and I was furious.
 I felt entitled to the award given all my work with my department and numerous organisations across my three years.
 In hindsight, my ego was blocking my rational thoughts.